tbiswal/eliferide/README.md

 - If two drivers are at the exact location, assign the ride to the driver with fewer rides on that day.
 - I have not considered the scalability; rather focussed on MVP
-- I have not considered the velocity of the vehicle to calculate the estimated duration
+- I have not considered the velocity of the vehicle to calculate the estimated duration and price

 ### MySql Query